Findus23/plugin-ProfileAvatar/README.md

 - Identicon (based on [indenticon.js](https://github.com/stewartlord/identicon.js) by Stewart Lord)
 - Blockies (based on [blockies](https://github.com/download13/blockies) by Erin Dachtler)

 In the Personal Settings every use can choose which avatar type they want to see.
+No data is shared with other services as all images are generated locally.